Safeguarding and Inclusion Team

 We complete whole school wellbeing surveys to ensure support is provided where it is needed.

 Safeguarding is everyone's responsibility.
-If you have a concern you can speak to one of the safeguard leads (Click here for DSL poster).
+If you have a concern you can speak to one of the safeguarding leads (Click here for DSL poster).
 Here are some useful contacts:

 MASH Northamptonshire West: 0300 126 7000 Click for website